mrichar1/jsonapi-vuex/README.md

 *Note* - Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.

 The first argument is an object containing [restructured data](#restructured-data).
-Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a string which matches the path to fetch.
+Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a URL to fetch (relative to `axios` `baseURL` (if set) leading slash is optional).
 This means you don't need to create an 'empty' restructured data object to get or delete a record.
 Some examples:

 ```
 // Restructured representation of a record